 Course Requirements for the Spanish Major

-Spanish 301/302– Spanish Composition, Conversation & Culture: Topics - A grade of “C” or better in 301/302 is a prerequisite for all upper level courses.
+- Either SPANISH 301 (Spanish Composition, Conversation & Culture) or SPANISH 302 (Composition, Conversation, & Culture for Heritage Learners of Spanish).
+A grade of “C” or better in 301/302 is a prerequisite for all upper level courses.

-Two additional advanced classes (may be taken abroad).
+- Five advanced Spanish classes (three may be taken abroad).

 The Spanish major includes, as can be seen above, 9 courses above the 300 level.
 Five of these courses, including 301/302, 305, 400, and two advanced classes, must be taken at Gettysburg College.
 In addition, Spanish majors must spend one semester studying abroad in a program approved by the department.
 It is recommended that students study abroad as soon as their schedule permits.
 (Students with extensive previous experience living or studying abroad may petition the department to be exempted from this requirement.)
 None of these 9 courses can be taken S/U.

 Three courses must be taken at Gettysburg College; must include Span 301/302